-Reflections by Clara Palau Montava, UNICEF’s Magicbox team.
+Reflections by Clara Palau Montava, Technology Lead, UNICEF’s Magicbox team.

 Last March, the Magicbox team visited Colombia to work with our country office colleagues in exploring how big data can be used to make better-informed decisions and improve services for children.